 - A. Employees will be advised by the Chair or their designee of a possible funding hiatus as soon as such an event is deemed likely.
 Supervisors will be responsible for notifying absent employees of the impending shutdown as soon as possible. - B. All employees will be expected to report to work on the first workday of the hiatus but will only engage in actions necessary to shut down the Endowment on that day.
-These may include, among other things: canceling meetings, panels, and other scheduled Endowment business; answering telephones and advising callers of the pending shutdown; issuing a press release advising the general public of the shutdown; securing files, confidential materials, official work papers and documents; documenting the status of projects so that work can be resumed with the least disruption possible; recalling employees from travel and advising those on leave that they will be furloughed; recording voice-mail messages informing callers of the shutdown; updating their contact information in the agency's Vital Link Notification System; and powering down printers, copiers and computer systems in their offices.
+These may include, among other things: canceling meetings, panels, and other scheduled Endowment business; answering telephones and advising callers of the pending shutdown; issuing a press release advising the general public of the shutdown; securing files, confidential materials, official work papers and documents; documenting the status of projects so that work can be resumed with the least disruption possible; recalling employees from travel and advising those on leave that they will be furloughed; recording voice-mail messages informing callers of the shutdown; posting suitable "out of office" auto-replies on employee email accounts; updating their contact information in the agency's Vital Link Notification System; and powering down printers, copiers and computer systems in their offices.

-With supervisory prior approval, employees who are teleworking may conduct their shutdown related activities remotely.
-Employees on prior approved leave or on their AWS day off will not be required to report to work to perform shut down duties provided that they have valid telework agreements in place and communicated their intentions with their superiors.
+With prior supervisory approval, employees who are teleworking or working remotely may conduct their shutdown related activities virtually.
+Employees on prior approved leave or on their day off due to participation in an Alternate Work Schedule will not be required to report to work to perform shut down duties if they have valid telework agreements in place and communicated their intentions with their supervisors.